Women's tennis will open its dual-match season on Jan. 29.

-The third-longest tenured leader of a UNLV sport, Kevin Cory is the winningest coach in both Lady Rebel and Mountain West women's tennis history.
+The second-longest tenured leader of a UNLV sport, Kevin Cory is the winningest coach in both Lady Rebel and Mountain West women's tennis history.

 A three-time ITA Regional Coach of the Year, two-time conference Coach of the Year and 2011 USTPA Intermountain College Coach of the Year, Cory's strong leadership of Lady Rebel Tennis is evident on an annual basis.

 In 2013, Aleksandra Josifoska became the sixth Cory player to win the MW Player of the Year Award as she and fellow-NCAA Singles Tournament participant Lucia Batta led UNLV to a 20-8 record, a seventh MW championship (four tourney crowns and three regular-season titles) and a first round win in the NCAAs.